ROOM BLOCK EXTENDED THROUGH SEPTEMBER 23 -

 Facts and Comments on the FDA Warning on Epidural Corticosteroid Injections for Pain

-the U.S. Food and Drug Administration (FDA) this week issued a warning on
+On April 23, 2014 the U.S. Food and Drug Administration (FDA) has issued a warning on

-injection of corticosteroids into the epidural space, further it also
+injection of corticosteroids into the epidural space.
+The warning also

 to them this is a common off-label use, which we have been doing for some time